github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 - Tracking transformations of a value through generic utility functions.
 - Tracking values through string manipulation.
 - Generating a path from source to sink -- see :doc:`constructing path queries <../writing-queries/path-queries>`.

+Lastly, depending on the code base being analyzed, some alternatives to consider are:

+- Using `static type information <https://help.semmle.com/QL/learn-ql/javascript/introduce-libraries-ts.html#static-type-information>`__,
+  if analyzing TypeScript code.

+- Relying on local data flow.

+- Relying on syntactic heuristics such as the name of a method, property, or variable.

 Type tracking in the standard libraries
 ---------------------------------------